IvanStankov/jmh/README.md

 ### Java collections

-Collection of Integer type is used for the tests.
+Comparison of throughput of different lists, sets and maps.
+Collections of Integer type are used for the tests.
 Troove collections support using primitives, so int primitive is used for them.

+#### Lists and Sets
 | Collection | Add | Remove | Get | Insert in the beginning | Insert in the middle |
 | - | - | - | - | - | - |
 | ArrayList | 41.953 | 3927.111 | 1305.534 | 5.064 | 10.477 |